gabrielecanepa/muse/README.md

 yarn build
 ```

-To push the built files to the `gh-pages` branch and deploy on [GitHub Pages](https://pages.github.com):
+To push the built files to the `gh-pages` branch and deploy to [GitHub Pages](https://pages.github.com):

 ```bash
 yarn deploy